 Please ensure that spelling, punctuation and reference style within tables are consistent with the rest of the text (when not reproduced from another source).
 The text in your table will be copy-edited to match the style of the journal.

-If you are sending tables in a separate file, insert a note in the text indicating the preferred location for each table, e.g. [t]Table 1 near here[/t].
+Most journals require tables to be sent in a separate file, so please insert a note in the text indicating the preferred location for each table, e.g. [t]Table 1 near here[/t].
 Tables will normally be placed at the top or bottom of a page in the journal.